DUNE/p3s/README.md

 EOS inaccessible, the system mush be able to optionally feed from the online buffer without putting too much extra I/O load on it.

-## Approach
+## Just-in-time job execution
-The near-time nature of prompt processing requires "just-in-time" job submission and not be subjected to the often unpredictable latencies in batch systems.
+The near-time nature of prompt processing requires "just-in-time" job submission and not be subjected to the often unpredictable latencies found in batch systems.
 An efficient and tried way to achieve this is the pilot-based job submission.

 ## Contents